WoetDev/woetflow-nuxt/content/articles/creating-a-full-stack-kanban-board-the-vue-spa-frontend.md

 In your Ruby on Rails API root directory, run: ```rails s```

-Once everything is running, you should see the following:
+Once everything is running, you should see something similar to the following:

+<article-image src="creating-a-full-stack-kanban-board-the-vue-spa-frontend/complete-kanban-board.jpg" alt="complete-kanban-board"></article-image>

 * All columns are created and filled with cards from the database.